coinevo/documents/en/lightning/README.md

 ![](4.png)

-In the pop-up page, fill in the URI of the channel partner, and the capacity of the channel, which is set to 10 QTUM as an example, this will be the maximum capacity for this channel, this means, you can only transact up to 10 QTUM.
+In the pop-up page, fill in the URI of the channel partner, and the capacity of the channel, which is set to 10 EVO as an example, this will be the maximum capacity for this channel, this means, you can only transact up to 10 EVO.

  Click “Connect” to create the channel.
 At this point, you need to wait for 6 blocks to confirm the transaction and the channel will be created successfully.